 The Board of Directors supervises, controls and directs the affairs of SAFSF, determines its policies, carries out its purposes and budgets, and disburses its funds.
 Directors serve three-year terms.

-For information about serving on the Board of Directors, contact Board Chair Jen Zuckerman.
+For information about serving on the Board of Directors, contact Nominating Committee Chair Jen Zuckerman.

 The Kresge Foundation